edu-sharing/edu-sharing-community-repository/Backend/Readme.md

 FAQ
 ---
+On Startup, I see errors like
+`SEVERE: Servlet [cmisws10] in web application [/alfresco] threw load() exception java.lang.ClassNotFoundException: org.apache.cxf.transport.servlet.CXFNonSpringServlet`

+These come from missing/unused libraries in alfresco core and can be ignored since these servlets are not used by edu-sharing.

+---

 `java.lang.OutOfMemoryError: Java heap space` occurs on Deploy

 This may happens when the Ant heap is set to low.